minetest-mods-camp/arena_lib/DOCS.md

 * `properties`: explained down below
 * `temp_properties`: same
 * `player_properties`: same
+* `team_properteis`: same (it won't work if `teams` hasn't been declared)

 > Beware: as you noticed, the hub spawn point is bound to the very minigame.
 In fact, there is no global spawn point as arena_lib could be used even in a survival server that wants to feature just a couple minigames.
 If you're looking for a hub manager because your goal is to create a full minigame server, have a look at my other mod [Hub Manager](https://gitlab.com/zughy-friends-minetest/hub-manager)

 ### 2.1 Commands
 You need to connect the functions of the library with your mod in order to use them.
 The best way is with commands and again I suggest you the [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy.
 [This](https://gitlab.com/zughy-friends-minetest/minetest-quake/-/blob/master/commands.lua) is what I came up with in my Quake minigame, which relies on arena_lib.
 As you can see, I declared a `local mod = "quake"` at the beginning, because it's how I stored my mod inside the library.
+Also, I created the support for both the editor and the chat commands.

 ### 2.2 Callbacks
 To customise your mod even more, there are a few empty callbacks you can use.
 They are: